Know more

 Leader: Sophie Layé, DREX INRAE sophie.laye@inrae.fr

-Deputy leader: Xavier Fioramonti, CR INRAE xavier.fioramonti@inrae.fr
+Deputy leader: Xavier Fioramonti, DR INRAE xavier.fioramonti@inrae.fr

 logo NutriMind